Fireye04/coffee/content/writing/the-party.md

 "I don't know you."
 I say, looking them over suspiciously.

 "Nope!
 But why go to a party if not to talk to strangers?"
 They ask.
+Interesting.
+I half want to tell them to piss off, but something stops me.

 "Because your bitchass roomate bulied you into it?"
 I offer, glaring daggers at Allison.
 The nerve on her, finally asking me to do something with her then abandoning me for some boytoy the moment we get here.